zjlin1212/kicksystems/100_questions_in_os.md

 0 is returned in the child.
 On failure, -1 is returned in the parent

 ##8.
 What happens if you run “exec csh” in your shell?
 What happens if you run “exec ls” in your shell?
 Try it.
+If you run ls, your shell process will start up another process to run the ls program, then it will wait for it to finish.
+When it finishes, control is returned to the shell.

+With exec ls, you actually replace your shell program in the current process with the ls program so that, when it finishes, there's no shell waiting for it.

 ##9.
 What happens if a parent process exits before a child?
 Child process become zombie.